elastic/elasticsearch-net-example/README.md

   - /{index=<NULL>}/{type=feedpackage}/{id=_Atrico.Lib.CommonAssemblyInfo}
 ```

-What happened here?
+_What happened here?_

-We tried to index a document into Elasticsearch but the client does not have enough information to infer all of the required parts that make up _the path_ to an Elasticsearch document.
+We tried to index a document into Elasticsearch but the client did not have enough information to infer all of the required parts that make up URI _path_ to an Elasticsearch document.

 Both `type` and `id` have a value set but `index` resolved to `NULL`.
 Why is that?

-Notice in our application, we never specified which index to index our packages into, which the API requires.
+Notice in our application, we never specified which index to index our packages into, which the index API requires.
 We can specify the index in several ways using NEST, but for now let's just set a default index for the entire client using our `ConnectionSettings`

 ```csharp